IBM/cognos-analytics-using-unstructured-data/doc/source/business-data.md

 To change the style of the map, select `properties` from top right corner, go to `Chart` and expand it.
 Select `Style` and choose `outdoors` or any that fits your purpose from the dropdown.

 ![map style](images/map-style.png)

+You can also change the point color range by

 Lets give title to the widget.
 To do so, select the widget and select the `Title` (1) icon from the widget menu and give it an appropriate title.